Published on October 14, 2013 by Dan Neuffer

 It reduced my Fibro pain.

-A very interesting read.
+13. A very interesting read.
 I’ve been diagnosed with fibromyalgia for 30 years, but I also have the ME symotoms, Hoshimoto’s thyroiditis for 20 years ago but I had the symptoms and a slight goitre fir many years before Dr’s would treat me.
 I’ve had/have at least 4 autoimmune disease.
 I am a carer for disabled husband and I’m worn out all the time and have pain quite a lot of the time, however, I live on the beach and always swam but 4 years ago I started to swim right through the winter.
-This has helped me regulate my pain… Read more »
+This has helped me regulate my pain better, I even reduce my pain meds by 25% under medical supervision.
+Eating live yogurt daily has calmed the IBS, but I can’t keep on top of most things.

 {"email":"Email address invalid","url":"Website address invalid","required":"Required field missing"}